 Should structure be moved for any reason whatever, it shall hereafter conform to the regulations for the district in which it is located after it is moved.

 Section 11.03.
-NON-CONFORMING USES OF LAND.
+NON-CONFORMING USES OF LAND

 Where at the time of passage of this Ordinance lawful use of land exists which would not be permitted by the regulations imposed by this Ordinance, the use may be continued so long as it remains otherwise lawful, provided:

 No such non-conforming structure may be enlarged or increased, nor extended to occupy a greater area of land that was occupied at the effective date of adoption or amendment of this Ordinance.